primer/css/CONTRIBUTING.md

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-After you open a PR, you will be asked to agree to [this license agreement](https://cla.github.com/).
-If you have any hesitation or disagreement, please note your concerns after opening the PR.
+After you open your first pull request, you will be asked to accept [this license agreement](https://cla.github.com/).
+Let us know in the PR if you have any hesitation or concerns.

 ## Using the issue tracker